ChimeHQ/Impact/README.md

 It would be wonderful to see contributions.
 If you'd like to work on something, the safest bet is to open an issue or PR first.
 That way, we can discuss the changes before you spend too much time working.

-There is aboslutely no experience/knowledge requirement.
+There is absolutely no experience/knowledge requirement.
 Interest is all you need, I am happy to help.

 ## Suggestions or Feedback